elizabeth-phillips/ReadySetRun/README.md

 ## Paths

 * `/` home page that allows users to ogin
-* `/register` allows a user to register for the site
 * `/admin/` shows all of the options as an admin
 * `/admin/users` shows all of the users signed up
 * `/admin/createrace` creates a race